 School of Pharmacy Office of Educational Research and Statistics (OERS)

-Provides an office where faculty, staff, preceptors, students, and residents can receive assistance in the scholarship of teaching and learning and clinical outcomes research.
+The School of Pharmacy Office of Educational Research and Statistics (OERS) provides an office where faculty, staff, preceptors, students, and residents can receive assistance in the scholarship of teaching and learning and clinical outcomes research.

 The office will provide guidance to help scholars: